bcdataca/workshop2018/content/talk/career-panel.md

 companies ranging from small consulting firms to Amazon Web Services.
 He recently co-founded Nautilus Technologies, a machine learning and data privacy startup in Vancouver.

+### Moderated Questions

+1. What was the first job you had after graduation and how did you get it?
+2. What do you like most/least about your current work?
+3. If you could go back in time and change one thing about your career choices what would you do?
+4. What advice do you have for the students in the audience looking for their first job?